Incredible Blackened Seasoning

 Ingredients

 While there is no set “rule” to the specific ingredients used in a blackened seasoning, we combine savory and salty elements to give a pop of flavor and earthiness, with lots of red spices for a gorgeous color to the food after it is grilled.
-We do not use much sugar to avoid burning since we are typically using this blackening seasoning for high heat cooking.
+We do not use much sugar in order to avoid burning since we typically use this blackening seasoning for high-heat cooking (too much sugar cooked over a hot grill can create burning).

 Ingredients for blackening seasoning in a glass bowl